What We Need!

 - Lesson plans for all grades covering both bicycle safety and helmet safety.
 We send a lot of our Toolkits for Helmet Promotion Programs to teachers and would like to include lesson plans with them, as well as post them on the Web.
 We send lesson plans now from the State of California, but they are for middle school.

 - A series of quizzes for teachers to use at various elementary and middle school levels after giving some basic instruction on helmet use.
 We have one very nice one now, but only for middle school kids.

 - Crossword puzzles on helmets, in Word format or any other format.
 Any K-12 level you want to do it for.

 - A wordgram on helmets, with a grid of mixed letters of perhaps 12 x 12, inside which occur helmet words, with the words listed below the grid.
 Again in Word format.

 - Various illustrations of helmets worn correctly (level, strap snug) and incorrectly (tilted back, strap loose).
 Those can be almost any format.
-Many others will want to borrow them.
+Many others will want to borrow them from us.

 - A pair of almost identical safety scenes with bicycles and helmets used correctly in one and incorrectly in the other for a "Can you find the problems" game.
 Safe Kids has one, but we don't have permission to use it, which is always the problem when we look for materials.